joielechong/MaterialFancyButtons/README.md

 	    android:layout_height="wrap_content"
 	    fancy:mfb_icon="fawi_star"/>

-This is the recommended way, so you don't need to manually copy the font and remembering all the characters of the font, which is very tedious and error prone.
+**This is the recommended way**, so you don't need to manually copy the font and remembering all the characters of the font, which is very tedious and error prone.
-Please be noted that when using fancy:mfb_icon you don't need to use fancy:mfb_iconFont and fancy:mfb_fontIconResource.
-Iff both value is present, they will be override and ignored.
+Please be noted that when using fancy:mfb_icon you don't need to use `fancy:mfb_iconFont` and `fancy:mfb_fontIconResource`.
+If both value is present, they will be override and ignored.

 ### Use Icon Font
 The are already available fonts that you can use, you can select it from the list below.
 To use it, you need to add a string value to `mfb_icon` attribute like this: